KDKA-TV: As KDKA-TV (1954–present)

 In 1995, Westinghouse acquired CBS, making KDKA-TV a CBS owned-and-operated station, after four decades as being simply a CBS affiliate.
 In 1997, Westinghouse became CBS Corporation, which would then merge with Viacom (which had been Paramount's parent since 1994) in 2000, making KDKA-TV a sister station with Pittsburgh UPN affiliate WNPA-TV (channel 19, now independent station WPKD-TV).
 Five years later, Viacom became the new CBS Corporation and spun off a new Viacom.
 In May 2003, KDKA-TV retired the distinctive Group W font in its logo after 40 years, adopting a more standardized CBS branding identity.

 In August 2007, KDKA-TV unveiled a new image campaign, entitled "Your Home", with music and lyrics performed by singer-songwriter Bill Deasy.
 The promo features scenes of Pittsburgh and its surrounding areas, as well as three of the station's personalites.
 In September 2007, the station unveiled another promo featuring the Joe Grushecky song "Coming Home".
 Later, a third spot, "Long Way Home", was introduced, featuring the voice of Kelsey Friday.

 On February 2, 2017, CBS agreed to sell CBS Radio to Entercom (now Audacy), currently the fourth-largest radio broadcasting company in the United States.
 The sale was completed on November 17, 2017, and was conducted using a Reverse Morris Trust so that it was tax-free.
 While CBS shareholders retained a 72% ownership stake in the combined company, Entercom was the surviving entity, with KDKA radio and its sister stations now separated from KDKA-TV, though the three stations maintain a strong news and content sharing agreement.

-On December 4, 2019, CBS Corporation and Viacom remerged into ViacomCBS (now Paramount Global).
+On December 4, 2019, CBS Corporation and Viacom remerged into ViacomCBS (now Paramount Skydance).

 On March 21, 2023, KDKA-TV adopted a new logo and on-air branding in accordance with the current CBS "deconstructed eye" corporate identity; the new brand maintains the "KDKA-TV News" title as a verbal brand alongside a standardized "CBS News Pittsburgh" logo.
 Though most of its sister stations went with the corporate blue/white color scheme as a default, the station instead went with a black and gold scheme, embolic of the primary and secondary colors used in the flag of Pittsburgh, along with the city's professional sports teams.
 Conversely, its sister station in Philadelphia, KYW-TV, went with a black and green motif matching that of the Philadelphia Eagles.